 This one is reminiscent of the way my Mutti cooked many vegetables.

 Most common were a mix of peas and carrots.
 Another, were these green beans.
 And, being green beans, the best herb to season them with is Bohnenkraut (bean herb) ... a type of summer savory.

 Don't want the cream sauce?
 Then drizzle the cooked beans with some browned butter and sprinkle with grated cheese.
 Also very German.

 Above, I've served the creamed green beans with boiled potatoes, pan-fried pork chops and some leftover gravy from Sunday's pork roast adding a bit more cream plus the cooking fat/juices from the pork chops to make a wonderful gravy for this meal.

-From start to finish, this meal took 45 minutes to put onto the table.
+From start to finish, this whole meal, including the meat, took me just 45 minutes to put onto the table.
 Yummy deliciousness!

 The recipe below uses frozen green beans.
 Why?
 Because, as far as I'm concerned, it's the best to use.
 I mean, fresh from the garden would be nicer, if available, but I don't have a garden at the moment.

 And, garden fresh is only available for a short season here.
 That's why frozen is best because the beans keep their nutrients that way.
 Even buying those 'fresh beans', depending how long ago they were picked, will have varying degrees of vitamins left.